 Normal Saline Infusion for Stroke After Intravenous Thrombolysis (NS-STAR)

-Safety and Efficacy of Immediate Normal Saline Infusion for Stroke After Intravenous Thrombolysis (NS-STAR): a Protocol of Randomized Controlled Trial
+Safety and Efficacy of Immediate Normal Saline Infusion for Stroke After Intravenous Thrombolysis (NS-STAR)

 This study aims to explore the safety and efficacy of 0.9% normal saline (NS) infusion on stroke after intravenous thrombolysis (IVT), we decided to conduct this multi-centre randomized controlled trial for the first time.
 This trial will provide an innovative strategy to facilitate functional independence after stroke administered with IVT.
 This is a multi-center, randomized controlled two arm (1:1 ratio) clinical trial.
-The enrolled participators will be divided into NS group and control group randomly after confirming as acute ischemic stroke (AIS) according to symptoms and signs.
-In NS group, the patient will undergo NS 2000ml intravenous infusion swiftly after IVT, with the speed of 200ml/h.
-In control group, the patient will not undergo NS intravenous infusion after IVT.
-The primary efficacy is disability at days 90, as scored by means of the modified Rankin scale (mRS), dichotomized as a favorable outcome (a score of 0 or 1), or an unfavorable outcome (a score of 2 to 6).
+The enrolled participators will be divided into the NS group and the control group randomly after confirming as acute ischemic stroke (AIS).
+In the NS group, the patient will undergo NS 2000ml intravenous infusion immediately after IVT, with the speed of 200ml/h.
+In the control group, the patient will receive an NS 200-400ml after IVT.
+The primary efficacy is disability at days 90, as scored by means of the modified Rankin scale (mRS), dichotomized as a favorable outcome (a score of 0-2), or an unfavorable outcome (a score of 3 to 6).
 The secondary outcomes mainly comprise neurological deficits, disability, imaging and laboratory tests at each follow-up time.
 The safety outcomes include the cerebral edema at 24-hour post-IVT detected by cranial CT, the 24-hour fluctuation of blood pressure and the cardiac function detected by ultrasonic cardiogram within 3 days after IVT.
-Stata 15.1 and R software will be used for statistical analysis

 Study Overview